-BANGALOW, Thursday .- At the New. rybar-Knockrow Methodist Church a farewell was tendered to Mr. Douglas Graham who secured a very successful pass at the Lismore High School, and is to leave for Sydney to commence his studies at the Uni-The Rev. W. B. Roden, who preversity. sided, congratulated the guest upon his suc-The chairman's remarks were supple-Ct-88. mented by Mr. A. C. Alcorn and Mr. Fred The presentation of a Bible with a Ellis. hand painted inscription was then made.
+BANGALOW, Thursday.-At the New-rybar-Knockrow Methodist Church a fare-well was tendered to Mr. Douglas Graham who secured a very successful pass at the Lismore High School, and is to leave for Sydney to commence his studies at the University.
+The Rev. W. B. Roden, who presided, congratulated the guest upon his success.
+The chairman's remarks were supplemented by Mr. A. C. Alcorn and Mr. Fred Ellis.
+The presentation of a Bible with a hand painted inscription was then made.

 On behalf of the C.E.
-Society, of which he was an active member, two of the members, Gladys Jackson and Theima Snow presented a handsome pocket wallet.
+Society, of which he was an active member, two of the members, Gladys Jackson and Thelma Snow presented a handsome pocket wallet.